Part 3: Observing Techniques

 Turbulence varies both in frequency and amplitude.
 These two factors are generally correlated as two different signs of the amount of energy driving the turbulence.
 However seeing is usually the cumulative optical effect of several different layers of atmosphere, so it is important that the astronomer has the means to determine where the turbulence arises, as this can determine whether the turbulence will change across the diurnal cycle.
 Both the aperture diameter and the relative mixture of dancing, speckling and flashing can help resolve this question.

 Although disparaged by many astronomers as crude and inaccurate, the 19th century method of seeing evaluation based on the naked eye scintillation or "twinkling" of brighter stars can be remarkably informative, especially if it is supplemented with observation through a tripod supported or motion suppresion binocular.
-It does not require the set up and cool down of the telescope, and can suggest whether conditions are worth that effort.
+It can suggest whether conditions justify the effort to set up and cool down the telescope.

 Naked eye twinkling presents four characteristics for inspection:

 The intensity or amplitude of the scintillation, determined as (1) visible in direct vision, (2) visible only in peripheral vision, or (3) not at all visible

 The frequency of scintillation, as both the speed of the flickering, and whether the flickering is continuous or intermittent